Deautonomisation by singularity confinement and degree growth: Abstract

 \section{Abstract}

-Since its introduction, the method of full deautonomisation by singularity confinement has proved a strikingly effective way of detecting the dynamical degrees of birational mappings of the plane.
-This method is based on an observed link between two a priori unrelated notions: firstly the dynamical degree of the mapping and secondly the evolution of parameters required for its singularity structure to remain unchanged under a sufficiently general deautonomisation.
-We give a proof of this conjectured correspondence for a large class of birational mappings of the plane via the spaces of initial conditions for their deautonomised versions.
-We show that even for non-integrable mappings in this class, the surfaces forming these spaces have effective anticanonical divisors and one can define a kind of period map similar to that in the theory of rational surfaces associated with discrete Painlev\'e equations.
+In this paper we give an explanation of a number of observations relating to degree growth of birational mappings of the plane and their deautonomisation by singularity confinement.
+These observations are of a link between two a priori unrelated notions: firstly the dynamical degree of the mapping and secondly the evolution of parameters required for its singularity structure to remain unchanged under a sufficiently general deautonomisation.
+We explain this correspondence for a large class of birational mappings of the plane via the spaces of initial conditions for their deautonomised versions.
+We show that even for non-integrable mappings in this class, the surfaces forming these spaces have effective anticanonical divisors and one can define a period map parametrising them, similar to that in the theory of rational surfaces associated with discrete Painlev\'e equations.
 This provides a bridge between the evolution of coefficients in the deautonomised mapping and the induced dynamics on the Picard lattice which encode the dynamical degree.